 There's different views on whether or not to shake your polish bottle.
 Some people say to roll it between your fingers to avoid bubbles.
 I shake my polish and I've never had any problems.
 Whether you shake or roll, mix your polish well before applying.

-To get a smooth cuticle line, apply pressure so the brush fans out.
+To get a smooth cuticle line, apply a little pressure so the brush fans out.
 Slowly push it up to the cuticle line, then back down the center.
 Then paint both sides of the nail and the top edge.

 Be patient!
 Let the polish dry before moving on to the second coat.
 Paint your coats thin or it may never fully dry, and be prone to gouges and smudges.